-Theft can be defined as "the taking of another person's property without that person's permission or consent with the intent to deprive the rightful owner of it."
-This could include a wide range of unlawful acts, as the definition is broad enough to include several different types of theft under the law.
-Florida Code §812.014 further explains that theft can even include temporary seizure of another's property with the intent to benefit from it or deprive the other person of their rightful ownership of it.
+In Florida, theft can be defined as taking another person's property without their consent and with the intent to deprive them of it.
+This could include a wide range of unlawful acts; the definition is broad enough to include several different types of theft.
+Florida Code § 812.014 further explains that theft can even include temporary seizure of another's property with the intent to benefit from it or deprive the other person of their rightful ownership of it.

 Common Theft Offenses

-Types of theft that can be prosecuted under the law include:
+Types of theft offenses that can be prosecuted under the law include:

 Depending on the value of the stolen property, penalties will be waged accordingly.
-The biggest difference in punishment for theft crime, however, is in considering whether it was a petty theft or grand theft.
+The biggest difference in punishment, however, is in considering whether it was a petty or grand theft.